axelarnetwork/axelar-contract-deployments/evm/README.md

 For debugging, you can deploy a gateway with the wallet set as the signer using `--keyID`.
 An owner can be set via `--owner` as well.
 It'll default to the deployer and can be transferred to governance later.

-## Axelar Gateway (consensus connection)
+## Axelar Gateway (legacy connection)

-Deploy the original Axelar gateway contract for consensus connection.
+Deploy the original Axelar gateway contract for legacy consensus-based connection.
 Set the governance and mint limiter via the `--governance` and `--mintLimiter` flags.

 `node evm/deploy-gateway-v6.2.x.js -e testnet -n ethereum`